trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 In 1975, a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), also called the Washington Agreement, entered into force.
 To a great extent, the Convention ultimately put an end to the capture of endangered animals in the wild for zoos.
 Commercial trade in animals deemed endangered by the NGO the International Union for Conservation of Nature (IUCN) and caught in the wild is prohibited.
 Trade in captive-bred offspring and non-commercial trade are possible, provided there is no threat to the continued existence of the species and national laws are observed.
 Many of the animals most popular with zoo visitors are already protected species.[^27] Others are subject to strict regulations.
 In addition, there are veterinary regulations to prevent epidemics and diseases.
 Zoos have little incentive to seek out mammals caught in the wild.
 Only aquariums continue to obtain specimens from the oceans, with the exception of many reptile species.

 [^1]: Board minutes, 28.08.1845, AZGB O 0/1/76.
-Direct quotes have been translated into English for clarity's sake.
+Direct quotes have been translated into English for clarity’s sake.

 [^2]: Minutes of the General Assembly, 01.06.1852, AZGB O 0/1/62.

 [^3]: Valuable insights into the history of the animal trade can be found in Dittrich, Lothar.
-"Vom Souvenir zum Handelsobjekt.
-Handel und Import fremdländischer Tiere".
+“Vom Souvenir zum Handelsobjekt.
+Handel und Import fremdländischer Tiere”.
 In _Menagerie des Kaisers – Zoo der Wiener.
 250 Jahre Tiergarten Schönbrunn_, ed. by Mitchell G. Ash and Lothar Dittrich.
 Vienna: Pichler, 2002: 331-343; Dittrich, Lothar.
-"Der Import von Wildtieren nach Europa - Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
-Jahrhunderts".
+“Der Import von Wildtieren nach Europa - Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
+Jahrhunderts”.
 In _Tiere unterwegs.
 Historisches und Aktuelles über Tiererwerb und Tiertransporte_, ed. by Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl.
 Tiergarten Schönbrunn – Geschichte.
 Vienna: Braumüller, 2007: 1-64.

 [^4]: Dittrich, 2002: 332.

 [^5]: Heck, Ludwig. _Heiter-ernste Lebensbeichte.
 Erinnerungen eines alten Tiergärtners_.
 Berlin: Deutscher Verlag, 1938: 123ff.

-[^6]: Zoo 'Inventory' for 1897, Zoological Garden Berlin.
+[^6]: Zoo ‘Inventory’ for 1897, Zoological Garden Berlin.
 On this, see also [[material.journale-the-zoo-directory]].

 [^7]: Cf. Diallo, Oumar and Joachim Zeller.
-"Zoologischer Garten, Hardenbergplatz 8".
+“Zoologischer Garten, Hardenbergplatz 8”.
 In _Berlin – Eine (post-)koloniale Metropole.
 Ein historisch-kritischer Stadtrundgang im Bezirk Mitte_, ed. by Farafina e.
 V. Berlin-Moabit.
 Berlin: Metropol-Verlag, 2021: 168-175.
 This is also shown by a systematic review of the annual reports between 1890 and 1914.

 [^8]: Cf. for instance Gissibl, Bernhard. _The nature of German imperialism: conservation and the politics of wildlife in colonial East Africa_.
 The environment in history: international perspectives, Volume 9.
 New York: Berghahn Books, 2016; Domínguez, Lara and Colin Luoma.
-"Decolonising Conservation Policy: How Colonial Land and Conservation Ideologies Persist and Perpetuate Indigenous Injustices at the Expense of the Environment". _Land_ 9, Nr.
+“Decolonising Conservation Policy: How Colonial Land and Conservation Ideologies Persist and Perpetuate Indigenous Injustices at the Expense of the Environment”. _Land_ 9, Nr.
 3 (2020). https://doi.org/10.3390/land9030065; Prendergast, David.
-"Colonial Wildlife Conservation and the Origins of the Society for the Preservation of the Wild Fauna of the Empire (1903-1914)". _Oryx_ 37 (01.04.2003): 251-260. https://doi.org/10.1017/S0030605303000425; MacKenzie, John M. _The Empire of Nature: Hunting, Conservation, and British Imperialism_.
+“Colonial Wildlife Conservation and the Origins of the Society for the Preservation of the Wild Fauna of the Empire (1903-1914)”. _Oryx_ 37 (01.04.2003): 251-260. https://doi.org/10.1017/S0030605303000425; MacKenzie, John M. _The Empire of Nature: Hunting, Conservation, and British Imperialism_.
 Studies in Imperialism.
-Manchester (UK), New York (NY): St. Martin's Press, 1997; Thompsell, Angela. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_, 2015.
+Manchester (UK), New York (NY): St. Martin’s Press, 1997; Thompsell, Angela. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_, 2015.

 [^9]: Schillings, Carl Georg. _Mit Blitzlicht und Büchse_.
 Leipzig, 1905: 188.
-Direct quotes have been translated into English for clarity's sake.
+Direct quotes have been translated into English for clarity’s sake.

 [^10]: Schillings, 1905: 190-197.

 [^11]: Annual reports of the stock association of the Zoological Garden of Berlin for 1904 and 1908.
-Direct quotes have been translated into English for clarity's sake.
+Direct quotes have been translated into English for clarity’s sake.

 [^12]: Hanson, Elizabeth. _Animal Attractions: Nature on Display in American Zoos_.
 Princeton (NJ): Princeton University Press, 2002: 71, 73.

-[^13]: Ames, Eric. _Carl Hagenbeck's Empire of Entertainments_.
+[^13]: Ames, Eric. _Carl Hagenbeck’s Empire of Entertainments_.
 Seattle: University of Washington Press, 2008: 28-29.

 [^14]: Vennen, Mareike.
-"Arbeitsbilder – Bilderarbeit.
-Die Herstellung und Zirkulation von Fotografien der Tendaguru-Expedition".
+“Arbeitsbilder – Bilderarbeit.
+Die Herstellung und Zirkulation von Fotografien der Tendaguru-Expedition”.
 In _Dinosaurierfragmente.
 Zur Geschichte der Tendaguru-Expedition und ihrer Objekte – 1906-2018_, ed. by Ina Heumann, Holger Stoecker, Marco Tamborini, and Mareike Vennen.
 Göttingen: Wallstein, 2018: 56-75 (especially 64).

 [^15]: Eipper, Paul. _Freund aller Tiere.
 Ein Fahrtenbuch voll bunter Abenteuer_.
 Berlin: Ullstein, 1937: 94-95.

-[^16]: Ames, Eric. _Carl Hagenbeck's Empire of Entertainments_.
+[^16]: Ames, Eric. _Carl Hagenbeck’s Empire of Entertainments_.
 A McLellan Book.
 Seattle: University of Washington Press, 2008: 27.

 [^17]: Kawata, Ken.
-"Zoo Animal Feeding: A Natural History Viewpoint".
+“Zoo Animal Feeding: A Natural History Viewpoint”.
 In _Der Zoologische Garten.
 Neue Folge_ 78 (2008): 17-42.

 [^18]: Examples in Hanson, Elizabeth. _Animal attractions: nature on display in American zoos_.
 Princeton, N.J: Princeton University Press, 2002: 100-129.
 Besides contemporary newspaper articles, cf. also Mann, William M. _Wild animals in and out of the Zoo_.
 Bd.
 6. Smithsonian Institution series.
 New York: Smithsonian Institution, 1938; Zoehfeld, Kathleen Weidner. _Wild lives: a history of the people & animals of the Bronx Zoo_.
 New York: Alfred A. Knopf, 2006; and Attenborough, David. _Zoo Quest to Guiana_.
 London: Lutterworth Press, 1956.

 [^19]: Examples in Heck, Lutz.
-"Auf Giraffenfang in Ostafrika".
+“Auf Giraffenfang in Ostafrika”.
 In _Die Koralle_ 4, Nr.
 10 (1928): 456-460; Heck, Lutz.
-"Als Tierfänger in Ostafrika.
-Die Tierfangexpedition des Zoologischen Gartens in Berlin".
+“Als Tierfänger in Ostafrika.
+Die Tierfangexpedition des Zoologischen Gartens in Berlin”.
 In _Die Koralle_ 5, Nr.
 2 (1929): 82-86; Heck, Lutz.
-"Als Tierfänger in Ostarfrika".
+“Als Tierfänger in Ostarfrika”.
 In _Die Kunst und ihre Welt_, Nr.
 Januar (1930): 8-11; Heck, Lutz. _Aus der Wildnis in den Zoo.
 Auf Tierfang in Ostafrika_.
-Berlin: Ullstein, 1930; Heck, Lutz. "Über Giraffen und Giraffenfang".
+Berlin: Ullstein, 1930; Heck, Lutz. “Über Giraffen und Giraffenfang”.
 In _Atlantis.
 Länder, Völker, Reisen_ 3, Nr.
 8 (1931): 458-466; Heck, Lutz.
-"Pavian-Fang in Abessinien".
+“Pavian-Fang in Abessinien”.
 In _Das Tier und wir_, Nr.
 6 (1934): 1-6; Heck, Lutz. _Auf Tiersuche in weiter Welt_.
 Berlin: Paul Parey, 1941.

 [^20]: Dittrich, Lothar.
-"Der Import von Wildtieren nach Europa – Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
-Jahrhunderts".
+“Der Import von Wildtieren nach Europa – Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
+Jahrhunderts”.
 In _Tiere unterwegs.
 Historisches und Aktuelles über Tiererwerb und Tiertransporte_, ed. by Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl.
 Tiergarten Schönbrunn – Geschichte.
 Vienna: Braumüller, 2007.

 [^21]: Blaszkiewitz, Bernhard.
-"Beiträge zur Menschenaffenhaltung im Zoo Berlin nach 1945.
-3. Mitteilung: Gorillas (Gorilla gorilla)". _Der Zoologische Garten.
+“Beiträge zur Menschenaffenhaltung im Zoo Berlin nach 1945.
+3. Mitteilung: Gorillas (Gorilla gorilla)”. _Der Zoologische Garten.
 Neue Folge 79_ (2010): 232-242.

-[^22]: For information on breeding and catches, see "Zootierliste". https://www.zootierliste.de/?klasse=1&ordnung=108&familie=10819&art=1071208 (02.06.2021).
+[^22]: For information on breeding and catches, see “Zootierliste”. https://www.zootierliste.de/?klasse=1&ordnung=108&familie=10819&art=1071208 (02.06.2021).

-[^23]: Heinroth, Katharina. _Mit Faltern begann's.
+[^23]: Heinroth, Katharina. _Mit Faltern begann’s.
 Mein Leben mit Tieren in Breslau, München und Berlin_.
 Munich: Kindler, 1979: 203-212.

 [^24]: Klös, Heinz-Georg. _Freundschaft mit Tieren: der Altdirektor des Zoologischen Gartens Berlin erzählt_.
 Berlin: Edition Q, 1997: 167-178.